 Atticus has a wide variety of pre-built ornamental breaks.
 But you can also upload your own in this section with a custom image.

-This area will let you select the placement of your header and footer (for print books), and what exactly is displayed on each side of the page, from the name of the book, the author, the name of the chapter, etc.
+In this section, you can establish what you want your header and footer to look like, and what exactly is displayed on each side of the page, from the name of the book, the author, the name of the chapter, etc.

 Step 7: Export!